Business & Human Rights Resource Centre

 fundraising to contact us.

-EU funding to Cambodia (started in 2019) and Turkey (starting in October 2021) is funding project's implementation, not operating costs.
+EU funding is funding project's implementation, not operating costs.

 • EU Structures